 By the FAIR Data Platform / November 23, 2021

 Why bother being FAIR

 Beneficiaries of NWO, EU Horizon 2020 and of many other subsidized projects are required to facilitate access, reuse and preservation of research data generated during their research work.
-For this, a Data Management Plan needs to be developed and open access to research data needs to be provided, if possible.
-According to the EU there two main routes towards open access to publications, both equally valid:
+To this end, a Data Management Plan needs to be developed and open access to research data needs to be provided, if possible.
+In general, according to the EU two main routes towards open access to publications exist, both equally valid:

 - Self-archiving or green open access.
 The published work or the final peer-reviewed manuscript and associated data that has been accepted for publication is made freely and openly accessible by the author, or a representative, in an online repository.

 - Open access publishing or gold open access.
 In this case the published work and associated (meta)data is made available in open access mode by the publisher immediately upon publication.
-Note that that for both green and gold open access publishing the “publications” must be “machine-readable”, that is in a format that can be used and understood by a computer.
-They must therefore be stored in text file formats that are either standardised or otherwise publicly known so that anyone can develop new tools for working with the documents and data.
+Note that that for both green and gold open access publishing the “publications” must be “machine-readable”.
+This means that is published in a format that can be used and understood by a computer.
+Therefore, they must be stored in text file formats that are either standardised or otherwise publicly known, so that anyone can develop new tools for working with the documents and data.

 From a structured overview to a Data Management Plan

 But there is more.
-With no extra effort a research group can build its own Semantic database which can be searched for Projects (Investigations), Studies and Assay metadata from other group members opening the way for efficient reuse of data generated in these studies.
+In fact, with no extra effort a research group can build its own Semantic database which can be searched for Projects (Investigations), Studies and Assay metadata from other group members opening the way for efficient reuse of data generated in these studies.
 How?
 Read the next and final blog of this series.